Do not take INVOKANA® if you:

-The most common side effects of INVOKANA® include: vaginal yeast infections and yeast infections of the penis; urinary tract infection; or changes in urination, including urgent need to urinate more often, in larger amounts, or at night.
+The most common side effects of INVOKANA® include: vaginal yeast infections and yeast infections of the penis; changes in urination, including urgent need to urinate more often, in larger amounts, or at night.

 Tell your doctor if you have any side effect that bothers you or that does not go away.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
 You may also report side effects to Janssen Scientific Affairs, LLC at 1-800-526-7736.